yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

     target: https://developer.android.com/reference/android/content/Intent
 --- abstract

-This document describes a protocol enabling native apps from different app publishers, using the App2App pattern to act as OAuth Client And Authorization Server, native browser-less user navigation.
+This document describes a protocol enabling native apps from any app publisher, using the {{App2App}} pattern, to achieve native user navigation without requiring a web browser.

-The native experience is also retained when the Client uses any number of brokers to federate across trust networks, while retaining highest levels of security.
+The native navigation is retained also when the Client uses any number of OAuth brokers to federate across trust domains, while offering highest levels of security.

 --- middle

 # Introduction

-This document, OAuth 2.0 App2App Browserless Flow (Native App2App), discusses the {{App2App}} pattern where two applications act as OAuth Client and Authorization Server respectively, to natively authenticate and authorize an end-user.
+This document, OAuth 2.0 App2App Browserless Flow (Native App2App), presents a protocol enabling native {{App2App}} **browser-less** navigation across apps.

-It addresses the challenges introduced when a web browser is involved in OAuth flows through one or more Brokering Authorization Servers, which are needed because Client App is not an OAuth client of the User-Interacting Authorization Server.
+It addresses the challenges presented when using a web browser to navigate through **one or more** Brokering Authorization Servers:

+* Such OAuth Brokers are needed when Client App is not an OAuth client of the User-Interacting Authorization Server.
-Since no app owns OAuth Brokers' urls, App2App flows involving brokers require using a web browser, which degrades the user experience.
+* Since no app owns OAuth Brokers' urls, App2App flows involving brokers require using a web browser, which degrades the user experience.

-This document presents a protocol enabling native App2App **browser-less** navigation, through any number of brokers, without compromising on any security property.
+This document specifies a new scope.

 ## Difference from {{OpenID.Native-SSO}}

-{{OpenID.Native-SSO}} also offers a native SSO flow across applications without requiring the browser.
-However, it is dealing with the specific sub-case when both apps are published by the same issuer and leverage this fact to share information.
+{{OpenID.Native-SSO}} also offers a native SSO flow across apps.
+However, it is limited to apps published by the same issuer which can therefore securely share information.

 ## Terminology